zuccha/homebrewery-assets/Sunbathed Cave/Sunbathed Cave (EN).md

 Berto and Cambero are an ogre and an ogrillon, respectively.
 They killed or drove off the workers who once occupied the cave and settled in the deepest chamber.
 They dislike bright light and have sealed the windows and removed several of the mirrors that once reflected sunlight through the halls.

-The two mostly feed on rust monsters that the myconids hunt for them, in exchange the ogres fend off adventurers and ensure the cave remains dark.
+The two mostly feed on rust monsters that the myconids hunt for them, in exchange, the ogres fend off adventurers and ensure the cave remains dark.

 ### The Myconids

 A small group of myconids, four adults and their leader, has taken up residence in the cave.
 They occupy the southwest chamber, where the sovereign’s iron-rich spores have allowed them to domesticate several of the rust monsters.
 The myconids raise the insects like cattle, butchering them and offering the remains as tribute to the ogres.

-The myconids don't like light of any sorts and see the ogres as the guardians of the cave.
+The myconids don't like any sort of light and see the ogres as the guardians of the cave.

 ### Rust Monsters

 A colony of rust monsters thrives deep underground.
 When their tunnels broke into the Sunbathed Cave, the insects encountered the myconids.
 Several became conditioned by the sovereign’s spores and now behave like semi-tamed livestock, responding readily to its commands.

-## Running this Adventure
+## Running the Adventure

 This is a short, location-based adventure with a light puzzle element and several optional combats.
 The cave’s factions react logically to light, noise, and intrusion, but do not coordinate.
 Players can approach the rooms in any order, with sunlight-activation as the only required mechanic.
 Most encounters can be bypassed with smart play or negotiation.

-{{pageNumber 1}}
+**How to Use This Guide.** Text inside blue descriptive frames is meant to be read aloud to the players.
+Creature names in bold refer to stat blocks found in the _Monster Manual_.
+Items and spells in italics refer to entries in the _Player’s Handbook_ or are described in the “Spells and Items” section at the end of this document.

+{{pageNumber,auto}}

 \page